 Discover how to use basic tractor attachments like loaders in practical scenarios.
 Learn the art of working smarter, not harder, with the tools at your disposal.

 Heidi is a farm girl through and through.
 Raised on small acreage farm in Tumalo, Heidi has been involved in farming and ranching since she was 9 years old.
 For the last five years she has worked with her brother, Frank, in his customer farming business, Maricle Land and Livestock.
 She has spent thousands of hours training and running crews, and operating equipment-- first in hemp and then in hay.
 Recently, Heidi started You Need a Farm Girl, offering consulting, labor, and education for anything farm related.
-In her free time, Heidi is Farm Director for Friends of The Children, where she mentors youth in all things ag.
-Heidi loves to explore the outdoors, drink a good cup of tea with a friend (her Chai is awesome), and playing with her nephews.
+In her free time, Heidi is Farm Director for Friends of The Children.

 Join School of Ranch and get 20% off all workshops for a year.
 Your membership helps us cover our costs.
 Being non-profit doesn't mean you can lose money!
 We need your support and nothing shows support as much as a membership.